 Alexandra was appointed Deputy Managing Director in 2016.
 She is based in London, a centuries-old international marketplace for the purchase and sale of the world’s finest wines.

-Aurélien Valance was appointed Deputy Managing Director of Château Margaux in 2016, following nearly a decade as Head of Sales.
-His work leads him to destinations across the world, where he oversees the marketing of Château Margaux wines in both traditional markets and the rising number of new countries that have developed a taste for the great wines of Bordeaux.
+Aurélien Valance was appointed Deputy Managing Director of Château Margaux in 2016, following nearly a decade as Commercial Director.
+His work leads him to destinations across the world, where he oversees the sales of Château Margaux wines in both traditional markets and the rising number of new countries that have developed a taste for the great wines of Bordeaux.
 Aurélien began his career at Château Margaux in 2001 as an intern while a student at HEC Business School, where he earned a master’s degree in management.
 After graduation Aurélien moved to New York, where he helped establish a major wine importing business.
 In the end, his fondness for the estate prevailed and he rejoined the Château Margaux team in 2006.
 A true wine enthusiast, Aurélien won France’s national blind tasting competition in 2017.

 After completing a Doctorate of Science from the University of Bordeaux in 2007, Sébastien Vergne spent nearly five years working in research and development at a major agri-food company.

 But having grown up in the farming world, Sébastien decided to return to his agricultural roots.
 He went back to school, earning a master’s degree in viticulture and oenology as well as a National Oenology Degree from Montpellier SupAgro.

 Following jobs in the south of France and in Saint-Émilion, Sébastien took charge of technical operations at Château Margaux in 2014.
 He was appointed Estate Director in 2016.